engsiraj/reactjs_best_practice/README.md

 ### elements rendering

-we can render our element/function or piece of js code any where in jsx just using `{}`.
+we can render element/function or piece of javascript code any where in jsx using `{}`.

 ```js
 const name = "Josh Perez";